Brainerd Memorial Library

 Join us for discussion, refreshments, and sharing as we meet each month to discuss our latest book selection.
 Originally founded by beloved librarian Pat Coleman, this book club seeks to carry on her love of reading.
 Members take turns suggesting books.

 All are welcome to join.
 The library orders books in advance which can be checked out as needed.
-A zoom option is generally available as well.

 Wednesday, January 24th at 6:30pm